biodiversitydata-se/mol-data/rdocs/ena-metabar.rst

   :file: _static/tables/md5sums.csv
   :header-rows: 0

-The *md5sum* command should work similarly on a Linux machine, but Windows users may need to install some application to compress files to \*.gz format, and refer to the following `Microsoft article on md5 generation <https://support.microsoft.com/en-gb/help/889768/how-to-compute-the-md5-or-sha-1-cryptographic-hash-values-for-a-file>`_.
+The *md5sum* command should work similarly on a Linux machine, but Windows users may need to install some application to compress files to \*.gz format, and do a quick web search for *how to generate MD5 checksum for file on Windows*.

 Step 4b: Upload read files to ENA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 You can now upload your sequence reads to ENA's transit area, but remember to keep local copies of your data.
 There are several FTP (File Transfer Protocol) clients available for file transfer.
-We describe one alternative (`lftp <https://brewinstall.org/Install-lftp-on-Mac-with-Brew/>`_) for Mac users, but please refer to `ENA's guidelines on file upload <https://ena-docs.readthedocs.io/en/latest/fileprep/upload.html>`_ for other options:
+We describe one alternative (`lftp <https://formulae.brew.sh/formula/lftp>`_) for Mac users, but please refer to `ENA's guidelines on file upload <https://ena-docs.readthedocs.io/en/latest/fileprep/upload.html>`_ for other options:

 .. code-block:: bash